Carpk/ShawnKlein/_posts/2016-07-16-introduction-to-android.md

 widgets: can show text, graphics, interact with user, or arrange other widgets on screen. buttons, text input, check boxes.

 `@Override` annotation ensures the class actually has the method you are attempting to override.
 The compiler will notify you if it does not possess this class.

+We start an activity by using the `Activity` method. `public void startActivity(Intent intent)` This sends a call to a part of the OS called the 'ActivityManager', which creates `Activity` instances and calls `onCreate()`.
+An intent is an object that a component can use to communicate with the OS, which are activities, services, broadcast recievers, and content providers. `public Intent(Context packageContext, Class<?> cls)`

 #### Classes